 If you are unsure how much GPA affects your chances in On-Campus Interviewing, speak with a Career Center advisor.
 Your GPA should be considered in relation to your other qualifications.
 If there is a shortage of job candidates with your skills, some employers may not be as particular about GPA as others.
 If GPA is not your strongest qualification, you'll need to make up for this by presenting the rest of your qualifications effectively in your résumé and by taking initiative in your job search, both with On-Campus Interviewing and other job search strategies.

 If you find nothing in your chosen career field in On-Campus Interviewing, it does not mean that the Career Center can't help you.
 Remember that On-Campus Interviewing represents a limited segment of the job market that is driven by employer demand.

 - Select appropriate job search strategies.

 - Develop your job search skills (resume writing, interviewing, etc).

 - Identify prospective employers.

-- Attend Career Services presentations on job search topics
+- Attend Career Center presentations on job search topics

-- Schedule an appointment with a Career Services adviser for individual assistance with your job search.
+- Schedule an appointment with a Career Advisor for individual assistance with your job search.

 - Handshake Job Board to access a broad range of job vacancies and for links to other helpful sites.